How Often Do Commercial Air Conditioning Units Need Service?

 Retail and hospitality often have air conditioning systems, and also modern schools and hospitals, but warehouses and manufacturing facilities are an example of businesses where it is sometimes difficult to design and install a suitable air conditioning system, despite the benefits of having one.
 If this is possible, however, it means the system faces huge demands.

-No matter where they are situated or what sort of demand is on them, all air conditioning systems require regular maintenance.
+No matter where they are situated or what sort of demand is on them, all air conditioning systems require regular maintenance and servicing.
 This is essential in extending the natural lifespan of an air conditioning system and maximising the asset the business has invested in.
 This makes commercial sense for the business, but in an operational sense, maintenance will improve efficiency, reduce energy costs and improve productivity.
 If you’ve ever tried getting any work done in an office where it is nearly 40 degrees you will know that it is not easy.
 Air conditioning can be a good investment.

 Most air conditioning systems are robust and reliable, but even the best systems are prone to possible breakdowns, even if you have them serviced regularly.
 Different air conditioning systems face different demands, but in general it is normal practice to have your air conditioning system serviced once per year.
 If you don’t have a planned maintenance package set-up to do this regularly, your asset can lose efficiency more rapidly, because it is having to work harder to achieve the same output and results.

 Of course, it is possible that your air conditioning system will require more frequent service visits than simply an annual service.